Performance measurement: Real-life Application

 The use of performance measurement system in company is very important, but is rarely used by Small and Medium Enterprises.
 The use of KPIs as a strategy of management in achieving performance in line with different purposes of an organization, such as research management of a research institute, could be considered as a complex scenario in this context.
 However, tools that facilitate unique, unambiguous, and homogeneous management of performance, for example KPI-index to integrate all performance indicators from bottom to top of each and every layer of an organization are supposed to act as strategies for better performance management of complex performance management systems.

+Frameworks

+There is little consensus about how to define or use performance measures apart from an agreement about it being linked to some kind of measurement of performance.
+This led to the emergence of organising frameworks that incorporate performance measures.
+These frameworks often prescribe methods for choosing and using the appropriate measures for that application.

+The most common such frameworks include: